 Determination of merit-based scholarship eligibility will only consider test scores administered through February 2021 of the senior year and 7th semester (or 2nd trimester) grade point average.
-March 1, 2021 is the deadline for students to apply for admission in order to be considered for these scholarships.
+April 3, 2021 is the deadline for students to apply for admission in order to be considered for these scholarships.
+After April 3, scholarships will be awarded on a case-by-case basis.
 April 1, 2021 is the deadline to submit an updated transcript and/or official test score for scholarship reconsideration.
 Scholarships are subject to change each year for incoming new students.

 All admitted first-year students entering Fall 2021 with or without an ACT or SAT score on file will be considered for merit scholarships awarded by the Office of Admissions.
 Scholarship awarding decisions for students who do not provide test scores will be made following a review of a student's credentials.
 Students who are able to take the SAT or ACT after application or admission are encouraged to self-report or send official test scores prior to April 1, 2021 to be considered for additional scholarship opportunities.
 Subsequent receipt of test scores will never negatively impact a previous admission or scholarship decision.

 For incoming first-year nonresident students who are U.S. citizens or permanent residents or international students who graduate from a U.S. high school.Value: